 The biggest challenge was the floor plan.
 "Creating dressing rooms and a stockroom that were large enough yet didn't cramp the retail space was interesting," she said.
 "Although the ceilings were high and the space felt large, the square footage (1160 feet, to be exact) wasn't that much to work with," she said.
 "Especially when you consider the storage room, dressing rooms, and everything else that needed to be ADA compliant.
 My client needed retail space, and capitalizing on that was the biggest challenge."

-While she clearly has a love of neutrals, Anne's passion and inspiration lies in nature.
+While she clearly has a love of neutrals, Anne's passion and inspiration lie in nature.
 "I wouldn't say my style is contemporary, traditional, or transitional; I hate to put myself in a category," she said.
 "But I love interiors that feel luxurious, fluid, and layered.
 I enjoy mixing unexpected materials and textures.
-I could never create a space that didn't have some organic element.
+I could never create a space that didn't have some organic elements.
 In nature, I find my greatest inspiration."

 Anne chose a wallpaper with rich hues of charcoal gray, black, light blue, and a hint of gold to "add some depth of color and movement."